andreashuber69/kiss-worker/README.md

 import type { fibonacci } from "./fibonacci.ts";

 export const createFibonacciWorker = implementFunctionWorkerExternal(
-    // A function that creates a web worker running the script serving
+    // A function that creates a worker running the script serving
     // the function
     () => new Worker(
         new URL("fibonacci.ts", import.meta.url),